Candidate Block

 This is because miners will typically start working on an empty candidate block while they select transactions from the memory pool.

-Because as mentioned, it takes a moment for a miner to calculate an optimal combination of transactions to maximize the amount in fees they can claim.
+Because, as mentioned, it takes a while for a miner to calculate an optimal combination of transactions to maximize the amount in fees they can claim.
 So instead of doing nothing while they calculate which transactions to include in their block, they will immediately start work on mining an empty block first.

 Consequently, a miner will sometimes get lucky and mine their empty block before they get around to working on a candidate block that has been filled with transactions.